radiatecode/dastats/README.md

 # Examples
 Lots of dashboard or reports have statistic widget like total customer, total user, total pending orders, total sales etc.
-For these **statistic widgets** we applied query across tables, rows along with mathematical equation (plus, minus, count etc.) to get the single unified numeric value.
+For these **statistic widgets** we applied query across tables, rows along with mathematical equation to get the single unified numeric value.
 For small database the approach is ok but for large database the calculation may hamper the performance or create complexity.
 So what if we could calculate the statistics during the **CRUD operation**.